andrewblim/ga-data-assignments/class/knn/answers.md

 Andrew Lim / 8 Nov 2012

+### Execution

-To run everything, run `python run_knn.py`.
+To run model fitting, run `python run_knn.py`.
 The output is the `predictions.csv` file, a `summary.txt` file that outputs `summary()` on the statsmodels linear regression model object, and several `.pkl` files representing the pickled model result objects.

-`pip freeze` on my virtualenv:
+To generate histograms of the data (not directly part of the assignment, but I used it to determine what kind of transformations to apply), run `python run_knn.py histograms`.
+The output is to the `histograms` directory.

+### Answers

+I ran two analyses on the white wine subset of the [Wine Quality Data Set](http://archive.ics.uci.edu/ml/datasets/Wine+Quality).
+Some of the variables were positively skewed; I tried to fix these to be more normal with log1p transforms.
+The variables which the transform helped with were "residual sugar", "free sulfur dioxide", and "volatile acidity".
+I also transformed "total sulfur dioxide" and "free acidity" to keep them on the same scale as the latter two previously transformed variables.

+In the first analysis I used quality as the outcome variable.
+I used linear regression with a constant and also kNN with 3 and 10 neighbors, and each of those with both a regressor (treats the output value as continuous) and a classifier (attempt

+In the second analysis I used

+## pip freeze

+In case there is some issue about getting the code to work, I'll always include this.

 	Jinja2==2.6
 	PyYAML==3.10